YoniF1/bookmark_manager/README.md

 So that I can remove a bookmark from bookmark manager, I would like to delete a bookmark

+As a user,
+So that I can change a book mark from bookmark manager, I would like to update a bookmark

 In order to set up this database for this web app:
 1. Connect to psql - making sure to install postrgesql via Homebrew
 2. Create a new database called bookmark_manager using CREATE DATABASE syntax